 Dexter Gallaza is the Head Chef at La Patio, located in The Coachman Hotel, Palmerston North.
 He is a prime example of a professional who decided to pursue his passion and completely changed his career direction.
 His passion and love for food was his main motivation in setting up his small food catering business back in the Philippines.
 Following his move to NZ in 2012, he recently finished a 2 and a half year apprenticeship course and is now a fully qualified NZ chef.

-Although new to the food industry, the busy and buzzing lunch and dinner nights and at La Patio Cafe is proof that this up and coming chef has a lot to offer and is someone to look out for.
-His repertoire today spans all type of dishes from traditional-home-style dishes to modern fusion cooking.
-The foundation of his dishes is mostly Asian, but since moving to NZ, has adopted spices and style from other cuisines.
+Although new to the food industry, the busy and buzzing lunches and dinners at La Patio Cafe are proof that this up-and-coming chef has a lot to offer and is someone to look out for.
+His repertoire spans all type of dishes from traditional home-style to modern fusion cooking.
+The foundation of his dishes is mostly Asian, but since moving to NZ, Dexter has adopted spices and style from other cuisines.

 The White Swan hotel began life as a New Zealand Railways administration block at the Woburn Railyard in Lower Hutt.

 In 2002, the big wooden building was taken over the Rimutakas in six pieces on the back of a few very large trucks.
 One of the six pieces almost didn’t make it, skewing off the back off its truck and teetering on the edge of the hill, closing the road for eight hours.

 Each section was carefully pieced back together and fully restored to create the magnificent hotel that now takes pride of place on the 125-year-old main street of Greytown.

 The restaurant makes the most of the fact Wairarapa paddocks serve up some of the best seasonal and organic produce in New Zealand.

 CHEF | Dale Keith